Paul Devlin (filmmaker): Sports broadcasting

 Devlin's career in sports broadcasting began when he was hired locally in Seoul, Korea, by NBC Sports to work as a runner at the Games of the XXIV Olympiad.

-Devlin won three Emmys for his work on CBS’s Tour de France and two for NBC’s Olympic Games.
-He was the Supervising Editor for CBS Sports at the Nagano Olympics and has worked with CBS Sports on NFL broadcasts and NCAA Basketball Tournament coverage since 1998.
+Since then, his credits on major sports broadcasts have been extensive, including The NFL Today, NCAA March Madness, FIFA World Cup on ABC, the French Open and Tennis on CBS.
+Devlin has won three Sports Emmy Awards for his work on CBS Sports’ Tour de France coverage, two Emmys for his work on CBS Sports’ Super Bowl broadcasts and three Emmys for Olympics on NBC.

 Personal life

 Devlin is married to Emily Raabe.
 He is the son of Thomas Joseph Devlin and Nancy Devlin.
 He has two brothers, Mark Joseph Devlin and Thomas Edward Devlin.

-Awards and recognition

-Devlin has won eight Emmy Awards for his work in sports broadcasting.
-His films have received awards at Berlin International Film Festival, Hot Docs, and the Florida Film Festival.